 I am an IT Manager looking for my next great challenge.
 My experience to date has focused on managing people and projects in organizations, in assisting teams of technologists to form and in leading them to achieve the organization’s business goals.
 For a more detailed presentation of my skills and background, please review my resume (pdf).

 This is my personal blog.
 The posts on this site are intended to give you additional insight into my professional side: who I am, what I think and how I make decisions.
 If you’re looking for an experienced Information Technology Leader and Manager to lead a technical group of people in your organization, I may be your candidate.

 Through these posts, you’ll learn about my management styles, the importance I place on leadership (not only my own but those around me), my strategies for team development and the kind of written communication you can expect when you hire me.

-I typically post three or four times a week, but have gotten away from that in the past few years due to an increase in writing for my employer.
-I encourage you to read on, follow me on Twitter, add my RSS to your reader (or follow via email) and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.
+In the past, I have typically posted three or four times a week, but have gotten away from that in the past few years due to an increase in writing for my employer.
+I encourage you to read on, add my RSS to your reader (or follow via email) and get a sense of how I think about leadership, management and things that make a difference to companies that use technology to achieve their business goals.

 I have been involved in technology my entire career.
 That started with a degree from Austin College, focusing on computer science and Spanish.
 I was a consultant and developer out of Interleaf’s Chicago office for a number of years before joining Uniscan (one of its VARs) in Cleveland.
 There I developed some plug-ins for the Interleaf publishing platform and further developed my public speaking abilities.